Mandvi

-Mandvi is a Beach town with municipality in the Kutch district in the Indian state of Gujarat.
+Mandvi is a beach town with municipality in the Kachchh district (Kutch) in the Indian state of Gujarat.
 It was once a major port of the region and summer retreat for Maharao (king) of the Cutch State.
-The old city was enclosed in the fort wall and remains of the fort wall can still be seen.
-The city has a four-hundred-year-old ship building industry which is still functional and dhows, a type of wooden ship, are still made.
-Mandvi Municipality's 36 Seat Of 9 Ward.
+The old city was enclosed in the Mandvi Fort wall and remains of the fort wall can still be seen.
+The port was built in 1580 and the city has a 400-year-old ship building industry which is still functional and dhows, a type of wooden ship, are still made.

-Fortress

-The Fortress of Mandvi was built by Raoshri Bharmalji in 1549.
-It was eight km long, 2.7 metres broad and three metres high with five gates, three windows and seven bastions (kotha).
-In 1978, Mandvi municipality was handed over the fort under condition that it will preserve the fortress.
-Later in 1992, the municipality decided to demolish 290 metres of wall to free the land but was opposed by citizens.
-The appeal was rejected in 1993 and the 300-metre-long wall of west side was demolished in 1993.
-In 1999, the state archeological department considered it for declaring protected monument but later decided against it.
-After assessing condition of fort, the court rejected appeals against demolition in 2001.
-The fort wall was demolished in two phases except four gates and six bastions which were preserved as protected monuments.